-The Wake Forest University libraries include the Z. Smith Reynolds Library, which is located on the Reynolda Campus and supports the undergraduate College, the Wake Forest Schools of Business undergraduate program, the Graduate School of Arts and Sciences, and the School of Divinity.
-The Professional Center Library, housed in the Worrell Professional Center on the Reynolda Campus, serves the School of Law and the Wake Forest Schools of Business graduate program.
+The Wake Forest University libraries include

+the Z. Smith Reynolds Library, which is located on the Reynolda Campus and supports the undergraduate College, the Wake Forest School of Business programs, the Graduate School of Arts and Sciences, and the School of Divinity.
+The Professional Center Library, housed in the Worrell Professional Center on the Reynolda Campus, serves the School of Law.
 The Coy C. Carpenter Library serves the Graduate School of Arts and Sciences and the Wake Forest School of Medicine and is located on the Bowman Gray Campus.

 The three library collections total over 2 million volumes.
-Subscriptions to more than 35,000 periodicals and serials, largely of scholarly content, are maintained at the libraries.
-The Z. Smith Reynolds Library holds over 1.7 million volumes in the general collection, over 400,000 e-books, over 1 million titles in its microtext collection, and nearly 25,000 media items.
+Subscriptions to more than 50,000 periodicals and serials, largely of scholarly content, are maintained at the libraries.
+The Z. Smith Reynolds Library holds over 1.4 million volumes in the general collection, complemented by over 200 research databases, over 400,000 e-books, and nearly 25,000 media items.
 As a congressionally designated selective federal depository and depository of North Carolina government information, the ZSR Library holds nearly 100,000 government documents.
-The Professional Center Library holds over 180,000 volumes and the Coy C. Carpenter Library holds over 150,000 volumes.
+The Professional Center Library holds nearly 180,000 volumes and the Coy C. Carpenter Library holds nearly 150,000 volumes.
 The three libraries share an online catalog, which also provides access to electronic resources, journals and databases, all accessible via the campus network and on the Internet.
-Through interlibrary loan service, students, faculty and staff may obtain materials from other libraries at no charge.
-Carpenter Library charges everyone for ILLs (unlike ZSR) In addition, Wake Forest University faculty members have borrowing privileges and on-site access to the collections of some of the most important research libraries in North America.
+Through interlibrary loan service, students, faculty and staff may obtain materials from other libraries.

 The Coy C. Carpenter Library is the principal learning resource serving the academic needs of the faculty, staff, and student body of the Wake Forest University School of Medicine.
 The Library contains extensive collections in all of the medical and surgical specialties and the basic sciences, as well as collections in nursing and allied health.
-Domestic and foreign periodicals, textbooks, audiovisuals, and computer soft-ware are included.
+Domestic and foreign periodicals, textbooks, audiovisuals, and computer software are included.

-The Carpenter Library's website, www. wakehealth.edu/library, offers access to Medline, UpToDate, Jour-nal Citation Reports, Natural Medicines Comprehensive Database, Micromedex, PsycINFO, and Web of Science, as well as over fifty other bibliographic and full text databases.
+The Carpenter Library's website, www.wakehealth.edu/library, offers access to Medline, Up-ToDate, Journal Citation Reports, Micromedex, PsycINFO, and Web of Science, as well as over forty other bibliographic and full text databases.
 Over 3,000 electronic journals and 200 textbooks are also available.
 Specific collections deal with the written and oral history of the medical school, the history of neurology, and the Suzanne Meads Art in Medicine Collection.
-The library produces the Faculty Publications Database which contains nearly 25,000 citations to WFUSM-authored journal articles, books, and book chapters.
+The library produces the Faculty Publications Database which contains over 25,000 citations to WFUSM-authored journal articles, books, and book chapters.